Portland Oregon skyline with Mount Hood in background and downtown buildings

 Winter brings additional concerns, though less frequently than in other parts of the country.
 Occasional ice storms can create ice dams along roof edges, forcing water to back up under shingles and potentially causing leaks.
 Heavy snow accumulation, while rare, can strain roof structures and create additional entry points for moisture as it melts.

 Strong winds accompanying Pacific storms can lift shingles, tear off sections of roofing, and carry debris that impacts and damages roofing materials.
 These wind events often coincide with heavy rainfall, creating compound damage situations.
 Portland homeowners must select roofing materials specifically suited to these conditions and maintain regular inspection and maintenance schedules to protect their investment.
-The best approach combines moisture-resistant materials, proper ventilation to prevent condensation, and proactive maintenance including regular moss treatment and gutter cleaning.
+A sound approach combines moisture-resistant materials, proper ventilation to prevent condensation, and proactive maintenance including regular moss treatment and gutter cleaning.

 How Portland's Climate Affects Materials